lloydmeta/tasques/README.md

 Running multiple servers also allows for zero-downtime rollouts of new versions of Tasques server.

+**Note:**

+The current implementation of the leader lock depends on reasonable clock sync on running systems.
+In practice, this is not an issue on most systems, container orchestration engines and Cloud providers thanks to NTP sync being used by default; a lot of tools and monitoring already depend on clocks being synced!

+That said, the tolerance for drift can be configured using the `tasques.server.recurring.leader_lock.report_lag_tolerance` setting (override using `TASQUES_SERVER_RECURRING_LEADER_LOCK_REPORT_LAG_TOLERANCE` env variable) as a duration string (e.g. `10s`).

 ### Delivery

 Assuming there is no data loss at the ES level, Tasques provides at-least-once delivery, ensuring that it only allows a